andrewcooke/Stupid.jl/README.md

 offset with other features at 64 and 128 bytes offset.
 Similar structures also appears to be visible (varying by key; statistical significance unclear) with 8 byte keys.

+A practical example is detecting the use of this (weak) cipher in data of unknown origin.

 Here is the correlation for [Little Brother](little-brother.txt), encrypted with key 0xacb89d: